prognikos/appdev/README.md

 7. Credit and acknowledgments

 1. Configuration instructions
-	In this section we should give the users information of how to configure the operating system, software environment, libraries, etc. to run this program.
+	In order to use this application we would need curl library installed on our system, gcc and php.

 2. Installation instructions
-	In this section we should give the users information of how to install application, what files not included in this package should be added.
+	In order to install this application, we should download the zip file or clone the repository.
+Github link: https://github.com/prognikos/appdev,
-	What command / operation should be used to install this application.
+	or use the command git clone https://github.com/prognikos/appdev.

 3. Operating instructions
-	In this sections we should give the users information of how to run this application, e.g., what command-line argument can be given and what do they mean.
+	In order to build the program, we should type the command make.
+After make, we can see that files are created.
+In order to run the program, we should type the command ./sound

 4. File manifest
 	We should list all the files of this application here with short